ihabwahbi/rl-exec-data/docs/prd/epics.md

 ## **Epic 3: Automated Fidelity Validation & Reporting** 🔴 **CURRENT PRIORITY - IN PROGRESS**

 *Goal: To build the automated quality assurance framework that proves the backtesting data is a faithful replica of the live market.
+This epic will be considered complete when the Reconstructor's output achieves a **sustained 100% pass rate** against all implemented fidelity metrics over multiple consecutive pipeline runs, demonstrating robust and reliable data fidelity.
 This is the critical deliverable for achieving our primary goal of high-fidelity validation.*

 **PREREQUISITE**: ✅ Epic 2 pipeline complete.
 The ValidationFramework from Story 1.3 provides a strong foundation with K-S tests, power law validation, and streaming support that can be extended for comprehensive fidelity reporting.